Chapter 14. SavaPage as Printer

 ippfind _ipp._tcp _ipps._tcp [29]

-Assuming your GNU/Linux server host is called savapage in the Avahi service file, you should see these entries as output:
+Assuming your GNU/Linux server host is called savapage in the Avahi service file, you should see these entries like this as output:

 ipp://savapage.local:8631/printers/airprint